zhanglabNKU/scMHNN/README.md

 Recomended usage procedure for cell representation learning and cell type annotation is as follows.

-1. Installation

-Recomended usage procedure is as follows.

 1.Installation

 The running environment of scMHNN can be installed from docker-hub repository: